asvirdi/ML-workshop-ali/labs/lab 2.md

 ```

-33.Setup a main function and call the function you wrote to test it
+33.Setup a main function and call the function you wrote to test it.
+Your code should look like:
 ```python
 def main():
     starttime = time.time()